compwright/php-session/README.md

 * Requires PHP 7.4+
 * Fully object-oriented approach
 * Strict mode is always on and cannot be disabled
+* Auto-start and auto-shutdown are not supported
 * Reading/writing cookie and cache headers is handled outside the main library, in middleware

-However, this library is compatible in the following ways:

-* Standard PHP session configuration options can be read
-* Standard PHP save handlers should just work
-* Standard PHP serialization settings should just work
+* Only from-scratch session handler implementations can be used, i.e. the built-in PHP SessionHandler class cannot be used or extended.
+Handlers must of course implement the PHP SessionHandlerInterface interface.

 This library was designed with single-process event loop-driven applications in mind, using [ReactPHP](https://reactphp.org), [Swoole](https://www.swoole.co.uk), or similar.